-Second Cy vcle Master Pedagogical Dual-Subject Study Programme of History 201 (headmaster, headmaster's assistant, school counsellor etc.).
 The exact content of the practicum and schedule of activities is a matter of agreement between the student and his/her teaching mentor at selected school.

 The observation practicum consists of 9 hours of observation of the selected subject, and 1 hour aimed at interviewing a representative of the school management.
-15 periods: 15 PC: report Observation Practicum in Pedagogy The practicum is carried out under the supervision of a university teacher and a mentor at a partner school or other institution conducting adult education activities.
-The university teacher red. prof. dr. Robert Kroflič (2 ECTS) coordinates the practicum, prepares the material and, together with the mentor at the school (or other institution) evaluates the success of the completed practicum.
-The pedagogical and andragogical practicum (15 hours) need not be carried out in one block.
-In the process of preparation for the observation practicum students are given guidelines on how to analyse pedagogical documentation and how to observe the application of moral education and discipline at the classroom level and in the school community.
+Observation Practicum in Pedagogy (2 ECTS) The practicum is carried out under the supervision of a university teacher and a mentor at a partner school or other institution conducting adult education activities.
+The university teacher coordinates the practicum, prepares the material and, together with the mentor at the school (or other institution) evaluates the success of the completed practicum.
+The pedagogical and andragogical practicum (15 hours) need not be red. prof. dr. Robert Kroflič (Katja Jeznik) In the process of preparation for the observation practicum students are given guidelines on how to analyse pedagogical documentation and how to observe the application of moral education and discipline at the classroom level and in the school community.
 With the help of mentors students describe in detail one typical moral conflict and possible ways of solving it.
-Students prepare an analysis of the observed process of conflict resolution using course reading/literature and considering different ethical principles and formal procedures for disciplinary measures Students acquire knowledge on special prevention measures for establishing discipline in the classroom and school and evaluate them with the help of mentors.
+Students prepare an analysis of the observed process of conflict resolution using course reading/literature and considering different ethical principles and formal procedures for disciplinary measures Students acquire knowledge on special prevention measures for establishing discipline in the classroom and school and evaluate them with Observation the help of mentors.
 They describe one case of teaching subject content from the perspective of achieving moral and socialisation goals.
-They describe one parent teacher meeting and analyse its content and how it is led.
-15 periods: 15 PC: observation practicum, report, defence of seminar work agreement between the student and the mentor
+They describe one parent teacher meeting and analyse its content and how it is led. doc. dr. Monika Observation Practicum Andragogy Within the time constraints and in line with the agreement between the student and the mentor at the institution, the following should form the basis of the practicum: Govekar-Okoliš (2 ECTS) Monitoring the andragogical work and appropriate communication of the mentor and other employees at the institution (taking into account andragogical principles, approaches, methods, conditions and techniques involved in working with adults and the conduct and evaluation of the education of or work with adults).
+Participation in and acquisition of practical experience in planning, conducting and implementing adult education (with the aim of finishing a specific formal or informal educational programme, teacher training, etc.) at the institution or school.